It’s vital for businesses in the Tampa Bay area to be able to connect with customers and clients across the United States efficiently and quickly.

 As our population grows, a lot of changes are being made to accommodate an increase in traffic.
 Currently, stretches of I-275 from the Howard Frankland Bridge to the Hillsborough River in downtown Tampa are being widened to four lanes in each direction.
 Other changes include a flatter roadway to increase visibility and to decrease the chance of accidents, improved interchanges to help move traffic on and off the interstate, and a wide median to decrease both the financial and communal impact when future improvements are needed.

 Hillsborough County’s toll road system also offers a multitude of ways to travel throughout the region.
 The Veterans Expressway, owned and operated by the Florida Department of Transportation, is a north-south toll road that runs from State Road 60, just west of Tampa International Airport, to Dale Mabry Highway in the northern part of the county.
-Recent additions to the Veterans Expressway include two new travel lanes in each direction, essentially doubling the express route’s capacity.
+Recent additions to the Veterans Expressway include two new travel lanes in each direction, essentially doubling the express route’s capacity, and an express lane for those who need to shave off a few more minutes to their commute.
 The Suncoast Parkway picks up at the end of the Veterans and runs north to U.S. Route 98 in Hernando County.

 Owned and operated by the Tampa Hillsborough Expressway Authority, the Lee Roy Selmon Expressway runs east to west, allowing travel from Gandy Boulevard to Brandon in roughly 20 minutes.
 One unique feature of the Selmon Expressway is the reversible express lanes, built above the traditional expressway, which create a direct route between downtown Tampa and Brandon.
 The direction of traffic on these express lanes varies based on the time of day, with the flow of traffic heading to downtown on weekday mornings and toward Brandon in the evenings and on weekends.
 This reversible express lane system has won many awards at the local, state, national, and international levels, including the 2008 Excellence in Highway Design award from the Federal Highway Administration.